vlamprinidis/ntua-databases/README.md

 # ntua-databases
-A Car Rental Company website, assignment of our Databases course.
+A Car Rental Company website, as part of our Databases course.

 Site functionalities: Add, update and delete cars and employees, client signin and signup, make reservation